 The Company currently combines the positions of Chairman and Chief Executive Officer.
 The Company's policy as to whether the same person should serve in these positions is based on the Company's needs at any particular time.
-The Board believes that the current structure, in which Mr. Leparulo serves as Chairman and Chief Executive Officer, is appropriate given Mr. Leparulo's long-term experience with the Company and his specialized knowledge regarding the challenges and opportunities affecting the Company.
+The Board annually elects an independent director to serve as lead director.
+The Board believes that the current structure, in which Mr. Leparulo serves as Chairman and Chief Executive Officer, together with a lead independent director, is appropriate and provides the most effective leadership for the Company given Mr. Leparulo's long-term experience with the Company and his specialized knowledge regarding the challenges and opportunities affecting the Company.
 The current structure also allows Mr. Leparulo to act as a bridge between management and the Board.

-The Board annually elects an independent director to serve as lead director.
-The primary responsibilities of the lead director include:
+The Board has elected Mr. Ledwith to serve as our lead independent director.
+The primary responsibilities of the lead independent director include, among other things:

-- advising the Chairman as to the schedule of, agenda for and information to be provided in connection with Board meetings; - convening and presiding at meetings of non-management directors and presiding at Board meetings at which the Chairman is not present; - acting as a liaison between the non-management directors and the Chairman on sensitive issues; and - acting as a liaison for communication with Company stockholders.
+- advising the Chairman as to the schedule of, agenda for, and information to be provided in connection with, Board meetings; - convening and presiding at meetings of non-management directors and presiding at Board meetings at which the Chairman is not present; - acting as a liaison between the non-management directors and the Chairman when appropriate; and - acting as a liaison for communication with Company stockholders.